microsoft/vscode-mock-debug/sampleWorkspace/readme.md

 ## Disassembly View

-A stackframe with the name 'disassembly' can be opened in the Disassembly view where "instruction stepping" is now supported.
+If a markdown line contains the word 'disassembly', the context menu's "Open Disassembly View" command is enabled and the view shows (fake) assembly instructions and "instruction stepping" and "instruction breakpoints" are supported.

 ## Exceptions: